-- Visually monitor lakes and streams during scheduled field sampling activities for HAB development.
+- Provide outreach materials such as posters and pamphlets. - Visually monitor lakes and streams during scheduled field sampling activities for HAB development.
 Contact DWMS/BFBM when blooms are sighted in contact-recreational areas for sample collection and analysis. - Post advisory signs at Wildlife Management Area (WMA) lakes.
 (Refer to Section 5 for guidance). - After initial response and issuance of advisory, it is the responsibility of Fish and Wildlife to communicate status to DWMS throughout the HAB event, until the advisory is ultimately lifted. - Provide outreach to the public about HABs. - When necessary, NJDEP Fish and Wildlife will submit liver tissue samples from fish and wildlife cases with suspected mortality from HABs to Pennsylvania Animal Diagnostic lab (PADL) for confirmation of tissue toxins